Are you ready for an outdoor adventure?

 • Activities are perfect for Years R to 6.
 One class will take part in each activity at a time.

-• Trips include two Butterfly Conservation workshops and one environmental workshop at the Science Centre.
+• Trips include two Butterfly Conservation workshops and time to explore the interactive exhibits at the Science Centre.

 • You'll be provided with a dedicated lunch space in a covered outdoor area.